datanav/docs/configuration.rst

 The HTTP transform
 ------------------

+This transform performs `HTTP POST <https://en.wikipedia.org/wiki/POST_(HTTP)>`_ requests to a HTTP capable endpoint.
+The service at the endpoint then transforms the entities contained in the request body and returns them in the `HTTP response message <https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Response_message>`_ .

-This transform POSTs entities to an HTTP endpoint, which transforms them and then returns them in the response.
-The HTTP endpoint must accept ``application/json`` and the response must be ``application/json``.
-The endpoint must support lists of entities only, i.e. it should expect to receive a JSON array and it should always return a JSON array.
-If the endpoint returns a 4xx or 5xx HTTP response, then the transform will raise an exception.
+The HTTP endpoint must accept ``application/json`` and the response must also be ``application/json``.

+The endpoint must support lists of entities only, i.e. it should expect to receive a `JSON array <https://en.wikipedia.org/wiki/JSON>`_ and it should always return a JSON array.
+If the endpoint returns anything other than a "2xx Success" `HTTP status code <https://en.wikipedia.org/wiki/List_of_HTTP_status_codes>`_, the transform will raise an exception.

 The endpoint is free to decide how the entitites are transformed.
 It'll just have to produce a list of zero or more entities from the entities it was posted.
 This means that entities can be transformed, filtered out or new ones created.

 Properties
 ^^^^^^^^^^